 The Plan requires that quarterly written reports of amounts spent under the Plan and the purposes of such expenditures be furnished to and reviewed by the Trustees.
 The Plan may not be amended to increase materially the amount that may be spent thereunder without approval by a majority of the outstanding Shares.
-All material amendments of the Plan will require approval by a majority of the Trustees of the Trust and of the Disinterested Trustees.
+All material amendments of the Plan will require approval by a majority of the Trustees of the Trustees.